San Antonio Injury & Wrongful Death Lawyers

 Finally, it’s often a challenging task for non-attorneys to put a price tag on ambiguous intangible losses such as pain and suffering.
 Calculating loss of earning capacity can be another obstacle for the inexperienced.
 Damages for loss of earning capacity are designed to compensate a plaintiff for the wages he won’t be able to earn in the future as a result of being unable to return to his job after an accident.
 In the event that damages for lost earning potential are sought due to a debilitating injury, you also need to account for factors such as the time value of money and promotions and raises that the victim would have received had he been able to continue to work.

 Commercial trucks are a constant companion to all drivers on the roads in and around San Antonio, Texas.
-Traveling down I-45, I-10, the Sam San Antonio Tollway, or Loop 610, 18-wheelers are an integral part of American society, especially in regards to major shipping and receiving cities like San Antonio.
+Traveling down I-35, I-10, Loop 1604, or Loop 410, 18-wheelers are an integral part of American society, especially in regard to major shipping and receiving cities like San Antonio.

 Without the services and goods that commercial truck drivers provide, Americans’ quality of life would suffer.
 Unfortunately, 18-wheeler accidents are a common occurrence that can severely affect a victim’s quality of life.
 With the sheer number of commercial trucks on the roads today, coupled with legislation that allows drivers to spend up to 11 hours driving per day, semi-truck wrecks often have a high probability of occurring over time.
 When issues like drowsy driving or drunk driving are a factor, 18-wheeler collisions are even more likely to occur, and more likely to result in severe personal injury or death.